DanielsWebDevelopment/Image-Gallery-Website/README.md

 This website was developed for photography purposes as a (personal Project)

-The goal for this project was to able to allow users to check out beautiful and unqiue photography while also allowing users to be able to upload images, search for photos.
+The goal for this project was to able to allow users to check out beautiful and unqiue photography while also allowing users to be able to upload images and search for photos.

 # Some of the Features include, but not limited too,
 implementing bootstrap and allowing for users to search for an image.